-Apart from the expression cassettes mentioned in (a), the transformation plasmids only contain a number of short nucleotide fragments with the recognition sequences for restriction endonucleases, which are important for molecular biology studies.
+Apart from the expression cassettes mentioned in (a), the plasmid used in the transformation of MON88017 only contains a number of short nucleotide fragments with the recognition sequences for restriction endonucleases, which are important for molecular biology studies.
 These short fragments are not known to have any further functions.